-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 His 11-year spell with Real Madrid ended in 2007.
 He then went on to play for Fenerbahce, Corinthians, Anzhi Makhachkala and Delhi Dynamos,

-The Brazilian also coached a couple of those teams but hasn’t coached since leaving Delhi Dynamos in 2015.
+The Brazilian also managed a couple of those teams but hasn’t coached since leaving Delhi Dynamos in 2015.

 Ronaldo